mikelevins/alpaca/README.md

 like pagination and rich-text page layout with the utilities and programmability of Emacs-style editors.
 I used it to write a novel.

-That version of Alpaca ran only on OS X. For some time I;ve been wanting to bring it up-to-date and get it working on Linux and Windows, too.
+That version of Alpaca ran only on OS X. For some time I've been wanting to bring it up-to-date and get it working on Linux and Windows, too.
 Doing that means almost a complete rewrite, but it seems like a worthwhile goal.